 We are aware that many customers have fabric, curtains and wallpaper to consider when choosing a moulding for your picture, so we work with you to make your choice the correct one for you.

-It is advisable to make an appointment if you would like to visit us to discuss your picture framing requirements.
-Please call 020 8518 6131 or email email@example.com to book a timeslot.
+Please make an appointment if you would like to visit us to discuss your picture framing requirements.
+Call 020 8518 6131 or email email@example.com to book a timeslot.

 We can frame: